Highlights for Moroni 7-9

 To complete this idea of how both the Spirit of Christ and the Holy Ghost can work with us, consider what Elder Andersen said in the General Conference of April 2020.

 **Note: “God” is already established as Heavenly Father in the original paragraphs leading to this one.

 “Along with the peaceful direction we receive from the Holy Ghost, from time to time, God [Heavenly Father**] powerfully and very personally assures each of us that He knows us and loves us and that He is blessing us specifically and openly…God knows and loves each of us and…He eagerly desires to reveal Himself to us…Then, in our moments of difficulty, the Savior brings these experiences back into our mind.”

 Notice how Neil L. Andersen refers to all three members of the Godhead and affirms that God the Father speaks to individual people on earth.
 He goes on to add:

 “Embrace your sacred memories.
 Believe them.
 Write them down.
 Share them with your family.
 Trust that they come to you from your Heavenly Father and His Beloved Son [both!].
 Let them bring patience to your doubts and understanding to your difficulties.
 I promise you that as you willingly acknowledge and carefully treasure the spiritually defining events in your life, more and more will come to you.
 Heavenly Father knows you and loves you”!

-Note: If you would like to study this topic further, please read Elder Andersen’s talk from April 2020 as referenced in this article.
+Note: If you want to study this topic further, please read Elder Andersen’s talk from April 2020, as referenced in this article.

-Now we understand more of what the Spirit of Christ is and how the Holy Ghost operates.
-Plus, the entire Godhead communicates with us, which is also a beautiful, deep gospel truth.
+Now we understand more about the Spirit of Christ and how the Holy Ghost operates.
+The entire Godhead communicates with us, which is also a beautiful, profound gospel truth.
 Moroni’s and Elder Andersen’s teachings fill me with hope, and I feel closer to the Heavens as I learn more about the Spirit and my relationship with all of the Godhead.